 I think you will spend 258 seconds reading this post

-When I first arrived in Vienna in 2000, have visited the city frequently during my year abroad in Judenburg, I initially explored the city on foot and by tram a lot.
+When I first arrived in Vienna in 2000, having visited the city frequently during my year abroad in Judenburg, I initially explored the city on foot and by tram a lot.
 Part of getting to know the city was done in my search for free entertainment while I didn’t have any work.
 I’d apply for jobs, and since I didn’t need to sit next to the phone waiting for it not to ring, I would jump on buses and trams and view the city from street level.
 I think possibly Jarvis Cocker’s excellent Wireless Nights podcast might have fired me on as I charged around town last evening.

 It started with sitting on Ring Trams (the old 1 and 2 routes) and then as I tired of the grandeur, rather than do similar with a book to read, I would instead take any of the lines radiating from the Ring.
 I would often look at the transportation map and find an extravagant route and disappear off for a couple of hours.
 Oh to have the time now to do that, although I do take my eldest son out on trains regularly as an adventure.

 Last night, with the children tucked up in bed fast asleep, and with my wife wanting to relax on the sofa for the evening, I headed out into town to pick up some Geocaches.
 I’ve started Geocaching more seriously recently, have briefly flirted with it in 2016.
 This year, 2020, it helped me get through lockdown, as I built finding Geocaches into my lockdown walks.
 I’m still a novice, with only medium double figures of caches found, and I tend to stick to low hanging fruits like urban traditional caches, but even the low-hanging fruits are proving useful in terms of ensuring that I get a decent walk.